Could Social Media Raise Your Insurance Premiums?

 How to Protect Yourself

 Be Safe.
 Don’t post about vacations, trips or other activities that indicate your home is empty and vulnerable until you return home.
+Also, never post anything about a claim you’ve filed or discuss it in the comments section.

 Be Informative.
 Tell your broker/agent about any changes to your home or the people living in it.
 In many cases, your premium will be unaffected, and you’ll be better protected if you file a claim.

 We hope you found this article on social media and insurance helpful.
-If you any questions about insurance coverage or would like a free insurance review, please call us at 877-576-5200.
+If you have any questions about insurance coverage or would like a free insurance review, please call us at 877-576-5200.